 The design of Bourne & Hollingsworth Buildings was a collaboration between the in-house creative team, Lionel Real de Azua of Red Deer Architects and Louise Davies of Box 9 Architects (Riding House Café, Pizza East, Soho House Berlin).
 Purposefully moving away from the overthought and increasingly faddy designs that have flooded the London restaurant and bar scene in recent years, B&H Buildings features pared back, classic interiors that are light, clean and almost minimalist in their design.

-Throughout space, whitewashed floorboards, classic cornicing and light walls rendered with muslin are juxtaposed with bespoke ironwork, warm wood and antique armchairs and sofas reupholstered with thick patterned fabrics like Kilim and Hessian.
+Throughout the space, whitewashed floorboards, classic cornicing and light walls rendered with muslin are juxtaposed with bespoke ironwork, warm wood and antique armchairs and sofas reupholstered with thick patterned fabrics like Kilim and hessian.

 Leaving the bar, the interiors take on a new style - one that is lightly overgrown, and captures the idea of an abandoned country house, where the gardens and the state rooms have slowly grown into one another.
 The café area features bentwood mahogany and wicker booths, while the restaurant and greenhouse mix soft furnishings and armchairs with cane garden furniture and wrought iron benches.
 The whole space will be filled with hanging baskets, full grown trees and trailing creepers, effectively bringing the outside in.